thestippe/thestippe.github.io/_drafts/statistics/robust_regression.md

 and the average income inequality.
-Since the conclusion of the full normal model are heavily affected by the South Africa, before drawing any conclusion one should carefully assess whether does this makes sense.
+Since the conclusion of the full normal model are heavily affected by the South Africa, before drawing any conclusion one should carefully assess whether it makes sense or not.
 Is the South Africa really representative or is it a special case?

 ## Conclusions